Taybe2/community-booker/README.md

     - Click the link to access your app in the browser.

 **Notes**
-  - Make sure DEBUG is set to False for production.
+  - Make sure DEBUG in settings.py is set to False for production.

 ------